 Post your loglines.
 Get and give feedback.

 After a man comes to a psychiatrist claiming to be pursued by a demon, unable to penetrate the man’s psychosis, the psychiatrist ignores his professional ethics, begins to investigate, and realizes his patient may, in fact, be telling the truth.
+(THE SIXTH SENSE meets Polanski's THE TENANT)

 SYNOPSIS:

 As his practice falters under the notoriety and bad press, a man, JOSEPH SHORE, comes to him in desperation, claiming that he finds himself being pursued, hounded... by a demon.
 The man, in an unhappy marriage, and with a troubled, 17 year-old stepson, now finds himself in a kind of waking nightmare that only he can see.
+Shore struggles in the shadow of his wife’s dead husband, the stepson’s father.

 What follows is a series of uncanny events as Hesselius penetrates further into the case.
-Shore describes the enigmatic woman as disturbing: strongly erotic, even arousing, yet chilling, exuding evil.
+Shore describes the enigmatic woman as: disturbing, strongly erotic, even arousing, yet chilling, exuding evil.
 Based on certain details Shore relates, he begins to think that his patient hasn’t been deluded, that somehow, something more is going on.
 Violating his professional ethics, in his off-hours, Hesselius begins to follow his patient.

-And then he, too, sees his patient’s demon and begins to come under her spell.
+And then, he, too, sees his patient’s demon, and begins to come under her spell.

-Through a private investigator, FRANK TEDESCO, Hesselius learns Shore has an old apartment to store his belongings—but he never seems to sleep there.
+But when Shore decides the psychiatrist’s therapy is going nowhere, his desperation a vow to find help elsewhere.
+He vanishes into the night.
+Hesselius fears that his patient may become suicidal, even dangerous to those around him.
+When he tries to offer his patient’s wife comfort, they become uncomfortably attracted to each other.
+And then, through a private investigator, FRANK TEDESCO, Hesselius learns Shore has an old apartment to store his belongings—but he never seems to sleep there.
 Instead, Tedesco says he’s drawn to crowds, perhaps to avoid letting himself become alone or isolated.
-When not at work, he attends all sorts of public events.
-He stays out late at bars and clubs.
-He tries to sleep in bus stations or on park benches, anywhere with people around.
+When not at work, he stays out late at bars and clubs.
+He sleeps outside, and in the bus and train stations, anywhere with people around.

-But then, in a COMPLETE REVERSAL of what WE THOUGHT WE’VE JUST SEEN:
+Then, in a COMPLETE REVERSAL of what WE THOUGHT WE’VE JUST SEEN:

-Shore, it turns out, has been dead for some time—a suicidal leap off that bluff—and Hesselius has somehow been, himself, obsessing, with Shore as his demon.
+Laurel is shown to have not been attacked by her husband, but rather by the actions of a delusional Hesselius believing he is defending her… against... no one.
+Shore, it turns out, has been dead for days—a suicidal leap off that bluff—and Hesselius has somehow been, himself, obsessing, with Shore as his demon.
 (OUR PERCEPTIONS have been completely subverted: For some time, now, while Hesselius followed his patient, WE’VE BEEN SEEING only VISUALLY-INCOMPLETE DETAILS of people WE THOUGHT were Shore.
-But, in fact, they were strangers that WE and Hesselius, both, had, through OUR OWN POINTS-OF-VIEW, and the psychiatrist’s escalating delusions, come to believe were his patient.)
+But, in fact, they were strangers that WE and Hesselius, both, had, through OUR OWN POINTS-OF-VIEW, and the now-obsessing psychiatrist’s escalating delusions, come to believe were his patient.)

 Laurel had been informed of her husband’s suicide by the police prior to the psychiatrist’s “thwarting” of the “husband’s” attack.
 WE learn that Jess had not been lured into the cult, and, in reality, they had nothing to do with the case, were, in effect, RED-HERRINGS.
 They were actually after Jess’s substantial inheritance from his deceased father, due to be released on his 18th birthday.
-Jess just hung with them for his photography.
+Jess had just hung with them for his photography.

 Rated this logline